-Set the Timecode Decode to LTC, MIDI, Art-Net or Internal MagicHD depending on the timecode source .
-Timecode Generation must be set to None.
+Set the Timecode Decode to LTC, MIDI, Art-Net or Internal MagicHD depending on the timecode source.

 The timecode type can be set to EBU-25, SMPTE30, NTSC30 and Film 24.
-When a MagicQ MIDI/Timecode module is fitted the Status Display will show the current timecode being received.
+The Status Display will show the current timecode being received.